 Despite its distinctly ungolden hue, purple gold is a real gold alloy.
 This fact was verified by the World Gold Council in 2001.

 The standard formula for purple gold is 19 karats pure (79% gold).
-This is a higher gold purity than you usually see in gold alloys, which typically use no more than 18 karats (75% gold).
+This is a higher gold purity than found in traditional gold alloys, which typically use no more than 18 karats (75% gold).

 Purple gold has greater purity because gold-aluminum alloys are brittle – that is, hard but prone to breaking or shattering.
 Adding a little extra gold content to the mix helps to reduce this brittleness.